up42/up42-py/docs/tasking.md

 ```python
 order.status
 ```

-When the order is completed, [download its assets from storage](storage.md).
+The following statuses mean you can [download assets from storage](storage.md):

+- `BEING_FULFILLED`: some order assets are delivered
+- `FULFILLED`: all order assets are delivered